 Why Do Seniors Become Susceptible to Pneumonia?

-One is that they often suffer from debilitating and life-threatening conditions, such as heart disease, which make them more vulnerable to the infection.
+One reason is that they often suffer from debilitating and life-threatening conditions, such as heart disease, which make them more vulnerable to the infection.3

 The Dangers of Pneumonia in Seniors

 Certain factors can increase an elderly person’s risk for pneumonia.
-One is suffering from certain ailments, like diabetes, HIV, Parkinson’s disease, or lung conditions like asthma, cystic fibrosis, bronchiectasis, and COPD (chronic obstructive pulmonary disease).4 Other risk factors include:5
+One is suffering from certain ailments, like diabetes,6 HIV,7 Parkinson’s disease,8 or lung conditions like asthma,9 cystic fibrosis,10 bronchiectasis11 and COPD (chronic obstructive pulmonary disease).12 Other risk factors include:13

-Elderly are more sensitive to dosages and prone to effects, such as stomach upset.
+Elderly individuals are more sensitive to dosages and prone to effects such as stomach upset.
 Some seniors are also taking a cocktail of medications for other illnesses, which can affect their prescription.